Almost 80 years after the Holocaust, 245,000 Jewish survivors are still alive - The Boston Globe

 Advertisement

+Their numbers are quickly dwindling, as most are very old and often of frail health, with a median age of 86.
+Twenty percent of survivors are older than 90, and more women (61 percent) than men (39 percent) are still alive.

-The vast majority, or 96% of survivors, are “child survivors” who were born after 1928, says the report “Holocaust Survivors Worldwide.
-A Demographic Overview'” which is based on figures that were collected up until August.
+The vast majority, or 96 percent of survivors, are “child survivors” who were born after 1928, according to the report “Holocaust Survivors Worldwide.
+A Demographic Overview,” which is based on figures that were collected up until August.

 “The numbers in this report are interesting, but it is also important to look past the numbers to see the individuals they represent,” said Greg Schneider, the Claims Conference’s executive vice president.